Group Fairness in Bandit Arm Selection: Preliminaries

 \section{Preliminaries}

 We follow the standard CMAB setting and assume that we are attempting to maximize a measure over a series of time steps $t \in T$.
 We assume that there is a $d$-dimensional domain for the context space, $\mathcal{X}=\mathbb{R}^d$.
 The agent is presented with a set $A$ of arms from which to select and we have $|A| = n$ total arms.
 Each of these arms is associated with a, possibly disjoint, context space $\mathcal{X}_i\subseteq \mathcal{X}$.
-Additionally, we assume that we have $m$ sensitive groups and that the arms are partitioned into these sensitive groups such that $P_1\cap\cdots\cap P_m=\emptyset$ and $P_1\cup\cdots\cup P_m=A$.
+Additionally, we assume that we have $m$ sensitive groups and that the arms are partitioned into these sensitive groups such that $P_1\cap\cdots\cap P_m=\emptyset$, $P_1\cup\cdots\cup P_m=A$, and $\forall_{i \in m} |P_i|>1$.
 For exposition's sake, we assume a binary sensitive attribute with $m=2$ for the remaining of the paper.
+However, we show the generality of our results to any number of groups in Section~\ref{sec:algorithm}.

 Each arm $i$ has a true linear reward function $f_i:\mathcal{X}\rightarrow\mathbb{R}$ such that $f_i(x)=\beta_i\cdot x$ where $\beta_i$ is a vector of coefficients that is unknown to the agent.
 During each round $t \in T$, a context $x_{t,i}\in\mathcal{X}_i$ is given for each arm $i$.
 One arm is pulled per round.
 When arm $i$ is pulled during round $t$, a reward is returned: $r_{t,i}=f_i(x_{t,i})+e_{t,i}$ where $e_{t,i}\sim\mathcal{N}(0,1)$.
 The goal of the agent is to minimize the regret over all timesteps in $T$.
 Formally, the regret of the agent at timestep $t$ is the difference between the arm selected and the best arm that could have been selected.
 Let $i^*$ denote the optimal arm that could be selected and $a$ be the selected arm.
-Then, the regret at $t$ is
+Then, the regret at $T$ is